 Defend Yourself This Flu Season – Book Your Influenza Vaccination Today!

 In Australia, it is recommended that all people aged 6 months and older get a flu vaccination to reduce the risk of getting influenza and its complications.
 Flu is more serious than a common cold with sufferers often restricted to their bed for up to a week or more and unable to work or care for loved ones.
-WholeLife Pharmacy & Healthfoods are offering flu vaccinations administered by one of our qualified pharmacists. .
+WholeLife Pharmacy & Healthfoods is offering flu vaccinations administered by one of our qualified pharmacists.
 Book your flu vaccination at WholeLife today.
-Please note, minimum age restrictions as well as fees apply.
+Please note, minimum age restrictions, as well as fees, may apply.

 It’s never too late to get the flu vaccination.
 In recent years, the peak flu season has been between June and August.
-Although more prevalent in winter you can catch the flu all year round.
-Australian guidelines recommend that everyone over 6 months of age should receive the flu vaccination to protect themselves, but also to prevent passing on the flu to high-risk groups, including those over 65 and people with respiratory conditions such as asthma.
+Although more prevalent in winter, you can get the flu all year round, especially if you travel overseas.
+Australian guidelines recommend that everyone over 6 months of age receive an annual flu vaccination, not just to protect themselves, but also to prevent passing on the flu to high-risk groups, including those over 65 and people with respiratory conditions such as asthma.

 Who qualifies for free flu vaccination?